HaikuTeam/animator/README.md

 # Installation

-👉👉 **Install the latest build from here:  https://github.com/HaikuTeam/animator/releases/**
+👉 Install the latest build from here:  https://github.com/HaikuTeam/animator/releases/ 👈

-Or run from source by following the `Development` instructions below.
+💻 Or run from source by following the `Development` instructions below. 💻

 # Development